 we prefer "Test Early to Succeed Sooner Better".

-In both cases, we take the most riskiest elements (assumptions/risks) or the initial idea and start the Explore-Build-Measure cycle.
-You can start anywhere and, you can get out the cycle whenever you think that the idea/risky element is validated.
+In both cases, we take the riskiest elements (assumptions/risks) or the initial idea and start the Explore-Build-Measure cycle.
+You can start anywhere and you can get out the cycle whenever you think that the idea/risky element is validated.
 But if it is not validated, you need to start a new pivot and maybe change the customer definition or make slight changes to the problem definition/initial idea.

 If learning is the essential unit of progress for start-ups, any effort that is not absolutely necessary for learning what customers want should be eliminated.
 So how do we do that?

-Prototype/wire-frame definitions: also we can do a wire-frame specification of your solution or build a functional prototype to collect feedback on basic functionality.
+Prototype/wire-frame definitions: we can also do a wire-frame specification of your solution or build a functional prototype to collect feedback on basic functionality.

 Landing pages: it is an easy and inexpensive way to test interest in a product or service.
-It is a decent looking page with a clear call to action.
-It can be an email input box, a form, a shopping cart.
+It is a decent-looking page with a clear call to action.
+It can be an email input box, a form, or a shopping cart.
 Whatever you think can simulate how a user will act when the real application is launched.
 If a lot of people get interested, it’s a great sign that you’re on the right track!

 Google Analytics: useful to analyze your results and to understand what your actual conversion rate is.

-Survey/interview design, execution and analysis: we use borrowed tools from sociology to build the most accurate and well designed questionnaires; later we put all the power of computer data analysis to get the information needed to satisfy your initial goals.
+Survey/interview design, execution and analysis: we use borrowed tools from sociology to build the most accurate and well-designed questionnaires; later we put all the power of computer data analysis to get the information needed to satisfy your initial goals.